An Explanation of the Professional and Amateur Sports Protection Act (Paspa)

 Also known as the Bradley Act and PASPA, the Professional and Amateur Sports Protection Act definitively governed the legal status of sports betting across the US.
 Previously, the law effectively banned sports betting throughout the United States with the exception of four states, three of which offered sports lotteries, including Delaware, Montana, and Oregon, with the fourth exemption being the state-licensed sportsbooks operating in Nevada.
 It was considered one of the most draconian of the US federal gambling laws.

 At the time the law was passed, the government allowed a one year grace period for the law to take effect.
 This grace period was established specifically with New Jersey in mind, however, they did not take advantage of this window of opportunity.
-Pari-mutuel horse racing and dog racing are also exempted from the application of the PASPA law, as well as jai alai betting.
+Pari-mutuel horse racing and dog racing were also exempted from the application of the PASPA law, as well as jai alai betting.
 However, these restrictions became irrelevant once PASPA was overturned by the Supreme Court of the United States in May of 2018.

-The US Supreme Court ruled in favor of New Jersey in the dawn out and notable sports betting case.
-SCOTUS stated their majority view that PASPA is unconstitutional in its enforcement on 46 states.
-The law was repealed as a result of the ruling.
+The US Supreme Court ruled in favor of New Jersey in the drawn out and notable sports betting case.
+The SCOTUS stated their majority view that PASPA was unconstitutional in its application.
+The law was overturned as a result of the ruling.
 This means that the 46 states once restricted by PASPA can now offer regulated sports betting if they pass appropriate legislation, and that the three states limited to sports lotteries could now offer single-game wagering of the proper sort.
-Between May 2018 and mid April 2019, 10 states have passed legislation legalizing sports betting and many others have pending legislation on the table.
+Between May 2018 and May 2019, more than 10 states had passed legislation legalizing sports betting, and that number has since grown to nearly 30.

-The federal government may decide to step in and regulate nationwide sports gambling.
-For now, states are in control of their own destiny in regards to domestic sports gambling.
+The federal government may decide some day to step in and regulate nationwide sports gambling.
+For now, however, states are in control of their own destinies in regards to domestic sports gambling.
 There may be some aftereffects announced over time in an effort to curtail widespread gambling expansion.
 We will update this page as the new laws become clearer and once we know more about how this post-PASPA US betting environment will play out.

 Opposition to the PASPA Law

-NJ demonstrated the most recent opposition to the law in their effort to legalize state based sports betting for their residents and visitors.
+New Jersey demonstrated the most recent opposition to the law in their effort to legalize state based sports betting for their residents and visitors.
 They were unsuccessful in their first attempt and were defeated by a lawsuit brought against them by the NFL, NBA, NCAA, and other parties.
-The state lost the lawsuit, however, they still proceeded in legalizing sports betting in New Jersey, with several contingencies in place that they are confident will appease their opponents.
+The state lost the lawsuit, but they appealed it all the way to the Supreme Court, who formally took up the case in late 2017.

-State lawmakers requested that PASPA be repealed on the basis that it is unconstitutional, infringing on state's rights as provided for in the US constitution.
-New Jersey issued a lawsuit in 2009 declaring that the PASPA act is inherently unconstitutional.
-NJ won their case and the repeal of PASPA paved the way for the expansion of state-regulated sports betting.
+State lawmakers requested that PASPA be repealed on the basis that it was unconstitutional, infringing on state's rights as provided for in the US Constitution.
+New Jersey formerly issued a lawsuit in 2009 declaring that the PASPA law is inherently unconstitutional.
+NJ won their case after several years, and the overturning of PASPA paved the way for the expansion of state-regulated sports betting.

-Other states that had also requested a repeal of the law include Rhode Island, Iowa, Missouri and California, who joined the New Jersey lawsuit.
-States are beginning to understand the fiscal advantages that will be present with state-licensed sports betting, and the high court eventually ruled in their favor.
+Other states that had also requested a repeal of the law included Rhode Island, Iowa, Missouri and California, which joined the New Jersey lawsuit.
+States immediately understood the fiscal advantages that would be present with state-licensed sports betting, and the high court eventually ruled in their favor.